-Other initiatives you may be interested in are listed below, if you aware of any others please contact Niki Lomax by email.
+Other initiatives you may be interested in are listed below, if you aware of any others please contact the McGuinness Institute by email.

 Te Ara – The Encyclopedia of New Zealand: Constitution